2000 All-Ireland Senior Hurling Championship final

 The 2000 All-Ireland Senior Hurling Championship Final was the culmination of the 2000 All-Ireland Senior Hurling Championship.
 It was played on 10 September 2000 between Kilkenny and Offaly.
-Kilkenny was appearing in their third All-Ireland final in-a-row after losing to Offaly in 1998 and to Cork in 1999.
-They were looking to capture a first championship title since 1993.
-Offaly were lining out in their first championship decider since they won the title in 1998.
-Both sides last met in the championship in the Leinster final earlier in the year when Kilkenny succeeded in beating Offaly.
+Kilkenny was appearing in their third consecutive All-Ireland final after losing to Offaly in 1998 and to Cork in 1999.
+They aimed to win their first championship since 1993.
+In their first championship game since winning the championship in 1998, Offaly lined up.
+The team's most recent championship encounter had taken place in the Leinster final earlier that year, where Kilkenny defeated Offaly.